Manage report acceleration

 Conditions under which the Splunk platform cannot build or update a summary

-The Splunk platform cannot build a summary for a report when the data you want it to summarize meets the following conditions:
+Splunk software cannot build a summary for a report when the data you want it to summarize meets the following conditions:

 - The number of events in the hot bucket covered by the chosen Summary Range is less than than 100k.
 You see a Summary Status warning that says Not enough data to summarize when this condition exists.

-- The Splunk platform estimates that the completed summary will not exceed 10% of the total size of the total bucket size in your deployment.
-When the Splunk platform makes this estimation, it suspends the summary for 24 hours (you will see a Summary Status of Suspended).
+- Splunk software estimates that the completed summary will not exceed 10% of the total size of the total bucket size in your deployment.
+When Splunk software makes this estimation, it suspends the summary for 24 hours (you will see a Summary Status of Suspended).

 You can see the Summary Status for a summary in Settings > Report Acceleration Summaries.

-If you define a summary and the Splunk platform does not create it because these conditions are met, it continues to periodically check to see if conditions improve.
-When the Splunk platform finds that the summary has 100k or more hot bucket events in its range and will not be overlarge when complete, it begins creating or updating the summary.
+If you define a summary and Splunk software does not create it because these conditions are met, it continues to periodically check to see if conditions improve.
+When the summary has 100,000 or more hot bucket events in its range and will not be overlarge when complete, Splunk software begins creating or updating the summary.

 How can you tell if a report is using its summary?